qhho/ConstrainedPOMDPs.jl/README.md

 The goals are to

-1. Expressing problems as constrained MDPs and POMDPs.
+1. Express problems as constrained MDPs and POMDPs.
 2. Interface easily with constrained POMDP solvers.

 ## Usage